ROHMUSDC/BD9G341AEFJ-EVK-101/README.md

 * Application Note Folder: Contains Draft Version of EVK Application Note
 * Design Files: Contains Board, Gerber, Schematic, and BOM information for this EVK Board
 * Measurement Reports Folder: Contains measurement testing information completed for these EVK Boards
+* User's Guide: Contains the User Guide for this EVK
-* RoHS Compliance Folder: Documents showing compliance to the Restriction of Hazardous Substances Directive
+* RoHS Compliance Folder: Contained RoHS Specific BOM and references to CoCs for parts on this board

 ----
 ### Where to Purchase?